Purchase the Day Trips and Hidden Places Around Rochester books on Amazon

 Although Memorial Day customs may vary, its core purpose remains the same: to honor those who made the ultimate sacrifice while serving in the military.

-• Local cemeteries and veterans’ memorials often hold Memorial Day services, including speeches, wreath-laying ceremonies, flag-raising ceremonies, and moments of silence, to honor and remember fallen soldiers.
+• Local cemeteries and veterans’ memorials often hold Memorial Day services, which include speeches, wreath-laying ceremonies, flag-raising ceremonies, and moments of silence to honor and remember fallen soldiers.

 • Remember and honor the service and sacrifice of fallen soldiers, family members, or friends who served in the military by visiting their graves and placing flowers, flags, or other tributes on them.